-What happens when you leave your life and decide to move to a tropical country like Fiji?
-Is it really as idyllic as it seems?
-Though living on an island might not be exactly how you might imagine, it certainly is an adventure in itself.
+What happens when you leave your life and decide to move to a tropical country?
+Is living in Fiji really as idyllic as it seems?
+Though spending time on an island might not be exactly how you might imagine, it certainly is an adventure in itself.
 In this guide, I’ll cover the most common questions I get asked about living in the capital, Suva, Fiji.
-If you have any questions, feel free to leave them in the comments below.

 Note: I can only write about my experiences and speculate what it may be like for others based on my observations.
 I am here to help you, but I am not here to do your research.
 These are the tips I would tell a friend.